kendryte/k230_docs/en/02_applications/tutorials/K230_Boot_Optimization_Guide.md

 rm -rf usr/bin/stress-ng  bin/bash usr/sbin/sshd usr/bin/trace-cmd usr/bin/lvgl_demo_widgets;
 ```

-#### File system selection
+#### File System Selection

-Currently, the file systems supported by nor flash are ubifs and jffs2, and the door lock POC uses the image of ubifs by default.
-They are both compressed file systems, and ubifs has better read and write performance than jffs2.
-Note that when using the ubifs file system, before the system is powered down, the little core needs to enter the halt command before powering down, otherwise it may cause damage to the file system
+The current file systems supported by nor flash are ubifs and jffs2.
+The door lock POC uses the ubifs image by default.
+They are both compressed file systems, and the read/write performance of ubifs is stronger than jffs2.
+Note that when using the ubifs file system, the small core needs to input the halt command before powering off, otherwise, it may damage the file system.

-### Big core cropping
+### Large Core Trimming

-#### Big core app cropping
+#### Large Core Application Trimming

-Strip removes the symbolic information and debugging information of applications and libraries, greatly reducing the space occupation.
-When compiling the door lock POC, the`k230_sdk/board/k230_evb_doorlock/gen_image_script/gen_doorlock_image.sh` big core application is trimmed in .
+The strip command will remove symbol information and debugging information from applications and libraries, greatly reducing space occupation.
+When compiling the door lock POC, the large core application is trimmed in `k230_sdk/board/k230_evb_doorlock/gen_image_script/gen_doorlock_image.sh`.

 ``` shell
 /opt/toolchain/riscv64-linux-musleabi_for_x86_64-pc-linux-gnu/bin/riscv64-unknown-linux-musl-strip fastboot_app.elf;
 ```

-### Crop effect
+### Trimming Effects

-The door lock POC project uses the cropped image by default, and the size of each image is as follows
+The door lock POC project uses trimmed images by default.
+The sizes of each image are as follows:

-- Little core rootfs.ubifs 11M
+- Small core rootfs.ubifs 11M
-- Little core system compressed image linux_system.bin (OpenSBI + Image + DTB) 3.8M
+- Small core system compressed image linux_system.bin (opensbi + image + dtb) 3.8M
-- Big core system compressed image rtt_system.bin (opensbi + rtthread.bin) 1.2M
+- Large core system compressed image rtt_system.bin (opensbi + rtthread.bin) 1.2M
-- Big core applications fastboot_app.elf 11M
+- Large core application fastboot_app.elf 11M
-- Big core AI model mbface.kmodel + retinaface.kmodel 1.9M
+- Large core AI models mbface.kmodel + retinaface.kmodel 1.9M

-## uboot startup optimization
+## Uboot Boot Optimization

-k230_sdk for uboot code, integrated fast start configuration, uboot itself operation is divided into two segments SPL+UBOOT, when enable fast start SPL will be responsible for loading subsequent large and little core images and running, when not enabled fast start, SPL will load the second half of UBOOT code to run.
-Code location`little/uboot/board/canaan/common/k230_spl.c`
+k230_sdk integrates quick boot configuration for uboot code.
+Uboot itself runs in two stages: SPL + UBOOT.
+When quick boot is enabled, SPL will load and run the subsequent large and small core images.
+When quick boot is not enabled, SPL will load and run the latter half of the UBOOT code.
+Code location: `little/uboot/board/canaan/common/k230_spl.c`.

 ``` C
 int spl_board_init_f(void)